 1. Learning about your business, goals & customers – 1 week

-It’s incredibly important that we learn about you and your, how it functions, and how you increase your profit levels.
+It’s essential that we learn about you and your, how it functions, and how you increase your profit levels.

-This allows us design a site which suits the needs of your visitors, providing maximum lead generation in the final website.
+This allows us to design a site that suits your visitors’ needs, providing maximum lead generation in the final website.

 Video is used extensively, throughout